rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 kudo+nsteń

-Upon closer inspection of text corpora, it will be noted that the POSS-3SG>DAT affix
-%Onsteń is subject to variation in the literature.
-This variation is attested at two separate levels, i.e. at the semantic level this affix is used to index both singular and plural possessors, and morphologically, some writers use forms that explicitly indicate singular and plural possessors, %Onstenze and %Onstest, respectively, see examples (4–5), below, from Glukhov (Malye Karmaly, Chuvashia, Erzya: ćarmun) and Kutorkin (Studenets, Chuvashia).
+Upon closer inspection of text corpora, it will be noted that the POSS-3SG>DAT affix -Onsteń is subject to variation in the literature.
+This variation is attested at two separate levels, i.e. at the semantic level this affix is used to index both singular and plural possessors, and morphologically, some writers use forms that explicitly indicate singular and plural possessors, -Onstenze and -Onstest, respectively, see examples (4–5), below, from Glukhov (Malye Karmaly, Chuvashia, Erzya: ćarmun) and Kutorkin (Studenets, Chuvashia).
 Although these forms will certainly be considered by some to be dialect forms with secondary possessor marking, see examples below.